THE CORTEX COLLECTIVE PHILOSOPHY

 This is not unique to my experience.
 I have worked alongside many neurodivergent people who describe medical experiences as deeply distressing, not because of the treatment itself, but because they felt unheard, misinterpreted or unable to effectively communicate their needs whilst under significant pressure.

 I have lost count of the number of times I have asked "why?" and had people assume I was confused.
 In reality, I understood perfectly well what they were saying.
 I was asking because their explanation did not make sense.
+The assumption that a person is struggling to understand can be just as damaging as the assumption that they are not trying hard enough.

 Both communicate the same underlying message: